Real-Time Segmentation Networks should be Latency Aware: A new task for real-time networks

-In practice, a video sequence does not have a continuous set of frames.
-In this case, we pick the frame \textbf{appearing next} after the model has output a segmentation.
+In practice, a video sequence is collected with a specific sampling frequency (there is some time delay $d$ between two sampled frames), and thus the dataset does not have a frame for every time $t$.
+For our task we therefore use the frame sampled just \textit{after} the model has output a prediction as shown in \cref{frame_used}.

-More precisely, let's assume without loss of generality that $t = 0$ when frame of index $0$ enters the network and consider a video sequence with a delay $d$ between two frames (fps $ = 1/d$).
-Then, the index of the segmentation that the metric would use as ground truth is: {}
+More precisely, let's assume that $t = 0$ when frame of index $0$ enters the network and consider a video sequence with a delay $d$ between two frames (fps $ = 1/d$).
+Then, the index of the segmentation map that the metric would use as ground truth is: